BRAF

 BRAF mutations can be found in various types of cancer.
 Some of the most common cancers associated with BRAF mutations include:

-• Melanoma: BRAF mutations are highly prevalent in melanoma, particularly the V600E mutation.
-It is estimated that around 50-60% of cutaneous melanomas have BRAF mutations.
+• Melanoma: BRAF mutations, particularly the V600E mutation, are highly prevalent in melanoma.
+It is estimated that around 50-60% of cutaneous melanomas have such a mutation.
 Other BRAF mutations, such as V600K and V600R, are also found but less frequently.

 • Colorectal cancer: BRAF mutations, including the V600E mutation, occur in a subset of colorectal cancers, typically in tumors that exhibit specific characteristics, such as microsatellite instability (MSI) and the absence of KRAS mutations.
-Approximately 5-10% of colorectal cancer cases harbor BRAF mutations.
+Approximately 5-10% of colorectal cancer cases harbor this mutation.

 • Papillary thyroid carcinoma: BRAF mutations, specifically the V600E mutation, are commonly detected in papillary thyroid carcinoma, accounting for a significant proportion of cases.
-It is estimated that 40-50% of papillary thyroid carcinomas carry BRAF mutations.
+It is estimated that 40-50% of papillary thyroid carcinomas carry this mutation.

 • Non-small cell lung cancer (NSCLC): While BRAF mutations are less frequent in NSCLC compared to melanoma and papillary thyroid carcinoma, they can still occur, particularly in lung adenocarcinomas.
-The prevalence of BRAF mutations in NSCLC is relatively low, around 1-3%.
+The prevalence of this mutation in NSCLC is relatively low, around 1-3%.

 • Hairy cell leukemia (HCL): BRAF mutations, primarily the V600E mutation, are highly prevalent in HCL.
 Over 95% of patients with HCL carry the BRAF V600E mutation, making it a defining characteristic of this type of leukemia.